SCELSE Summer Course 2017 (27 June – 15 July)

 As evident from above, a new spectrum of graduate level students, investigators and practitioners in environmental engineering with good insights into contemporary life sciences is needed to ensure environmental sustainability under exponentially increasing environmental stresses.
 These experts will be in a position to safeguard urban as well as environmental sustainability and safeguard human well-being in increasingly stress-impacted habitats.

 This course aims to provide participants with the following benefits:

 - awareness of our current state of knowledge of microbial systems

 - understanding of the frontiers of life sciences that can be applied to an enhanced understanding of the default mode of microbial life in biofilms and to harness such microbial activities to efficiently recycle natural resources, provide pure water, control health risks and ensure sustainable environment for future generations; and

 - access to a platform for the young professionals in this emerging field to interact and provide an international network to share their knowledge.

-- This two-week course brings together world-renowned scientists and engineers including SCELSE scientific leaders, and guest experts.
+This three-week course brings together world-renowned scientists and engineers including SCELSE scientific leaders, and guest experts.
 Participants will interact with these experienced mentors in their interdisciplinary approach to understand and harness the biology of biofilms in environmental, health and industrial applications.
 The course consists of:

-- guided discussions on specialized topics and case studies,
+- guided discussions on specialised topics and case studies;

 - exposure to the progress made by Singapore for its water resources.